 Design and Colorways

-There is definitely a pretty unmistakeable look about these boots, ans although they are not very attractive it is the “what the heck are those things?” factor that Aspero are looking to capitalize on.
+There is definitely a pretty unmistakable look about these boots!
+It is an area where there is a lot to be desired, with a common question being “what the heck are those things?”
+Maybe it is a factor that Aspero are looking to capitalize on.
 The colorways used are also pretty standard, with this Black version featuring some Orange detailing for added pop.
 Another unique feature of the boot is the NeoKick Touch Control, which naturally adds dimension to the front of the boot.

 How do they Fit?